dubsquared/devopsblog/source/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

 The first thing you'll need to do is make sure you have configured a PagerDuty service to use with Cloud Monitoring.

-1. In your PagerDuty account, under the Services tab, click "Add New Service".
+1. In your PagerDuty account, under the Services tab, click "Add New Service."
 2. Enter a name for the service, select an escalation policy and choose "Generic API system" for the Service Type.
 3. Click the "Add Service" button.
 4. Once the service is created, you'll be taken to the service page.
-On this page, you'll see the "Service key", which you will use when you create your notification.
+On this page, you'll see the "Service key," which you will use when you create your notification.

 Next you'll need to create the Cloud Monitoring [notification](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-notifications.html) that you'll